watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/web-chat-security/README.md

 # Enabling security for Watson Assistant web chat

-TODO: Links
 This code is for extending the Watson Assistant web chat.
-If you are new to developing with web chat, please start with the [Getting Started tutorial](https://ibm.com).
+If you are new to developing with web chat, please start with the [web chat development overview](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop).
 The code in this folder is commented with links and references to the web chat APIs used.

 This example demonstrates how to enable security with web chat.
 It will show how to create a JWT that can be used to securely authorize a webpage to access your web chat.
+It also demonstrates how to use a new JWT for the use case when a user logs into to a site in the middle of a Watson Assistant chat session as well as how to send the user's ID to Watson Assistant so it can be used in an action or an extension.

 It demonstrates:

 - How to generate public and private keys that are required for creating JWTs.
 - How to use a NodeJS Express server for creating a JWT from your private key.
 - How to use an [**identityTokenExpired**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#identityexpired) event handler to request a new JWT from your server.
+- How to use the [**updateIdentityToken**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updateidentity) instance function to send update web chat with a new JWT when the user has changed.
 - How to set the user ID used by web chat.
 - How to encrypt a payload in a JWT so that secret information can be sent to the assistant.
+- How to use a custom variable to change the user ID in the middle of a session.

+The server code for generating a JWT can be found in [createJWT.js](server/nodejs-express/routes/createJWT.js).
+The web chat code that uses the JWT can be found in [index.html](server/nodejs-express/static/index.html).

-**For a full walk through of how this code works, please visit [the tutorial page](https://TODO.ibm.com) in the Watson Assistant documentation.**
+**For a full walk through of how this code works, please visit [the tutorial page](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-overview) in the Watson Assistant documentation.**

 ## Running the Code